Skip to main content

 Digital preservation at ARCHE is especially concerned with mitigating risks connected to the rapid pace of technological development and the growing rate of digital data.
 Relevant risks and the measures to control them are listed below.
 The risk priority number prioritises the risk based on its probability and the potential impact it may have.
 The probability and the impact are indicated with a score of 1 (lowest) to 5 (highest) and their product represents the risk priority number.

 Common file formats today might be superseded and not be supported in the future, due to changes in hardware and especially software.
 At ARCHE this risk is intended to be avoided by only accepting a defined set of data formats for archiving.
-This list is carefully curated (consult Formats for Long Term Preservation) and updated when necessary.
+This list is carefully curated (consult Formats for Long-Term Preservation) and updated when necessary.
 A technology watch particularly monitors any developments of formats with a high risk (see NARA Digital Preservation Risk Matrix) of becoming obsolete.
 Should a format become obsolete a bespoke migration plan will be developed and executed.

 Risk priority number - 10 | Probability - 2 | Impact - 5

 Very new, highly specialised as well as complex file formats with multiple dependencies do not always allow to make accurate preservation decisions.
 Future issues might arise easily if they do not get widely adopted or lack consistent specification.
-This risk cannot be avoided, but mitigation is possible by keeping the original as well as a migrated file of the object along sufficient technical documentation.
+This risk cannot be avoided, but mitigation is possible by keeping the original as well as a migrated file of the object along with sufficient technical documentation.

 Risk priority number - 6 | Probability - 2 | Impact - 3